wangbingjie/blast/docs/developer_guide/dev_workflow.rst

 .. image:: ../_static/ci_checks.png

 The Continuous integration test checks if any of the code you changed failed any of the Blast app tests.
-The read the docs checks test if any of the code you added broke the documentation build.
+The checks from Read the Docs test if any of the code you added broke the documentation build.
 Finally, the pre-commit test checks if the code you added is correctly formatted.
 If it is not, pre-commit will automatically fix things for you and push the changes.
 All the checks have passed